rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 * `mariadb-dump` => `mysql_dump`
 * `mariadb-secure-installation` => `mysql_secure_installation`

-To install the latest version of mysql-server, you will have to install a new repo.
+To install the latest version of mysql-server, you will have to install a different repository.

-Please visit this page: https://dev.mysql.com/downloads/repo/yum/ and catch the repo URL.
+Visit this page: https://dev.mysql.com/downloads/repo/yum/ and copy the repository URL.

 For example: